-At this time, or sometime before, couples may look at each other and feel a sense of loneliness.
-Of being misunderstood and isolated.
-We must know that when we set aside our joys and interests, when we utter one of the most dangerous sentences the “when I” enter objective here: money, fame, a certain weight, a new house.
-This only brings misery, because life is being put on hold until a certain, unspecified time that may never come.
+At this time, or sometime before, couples may look at each other, and feel a sense of loneliness, of being misunderstood and isolated.
+We must know that, when we set aside our joys and interests, when we utter one of the beginning of the most dangerous of sentences the “when I” enter objective here: money, fame, a certain weight, a new house, this only brings misery, because life is being put on hold, until a certain, unspecified time, that may never come.
 I know this first hand.
 The only time to live is now.

 This is what we should recognise in each other.
-No one wants to get old, so therefore we should help each other.
-In a relationship both individuals come together to create something beautiful.
-The realisation of their potential and fullness, as individuals yet as one.
-You may wish to view this as a sculpture, a piece of art that requires daily work.
-Mistakes, refinement, all things are present.
+No one wants to get old so, therefore, we should help each other.
+In a relationship, both individuals come together, to create something beautiful: the realisation of their potential and fullness, as individuals, yet as one.
+You may wish to view this as a sculpture, a piece of art, that requires daily work.
+Mistakes, refinement, all things are present in the exercise.

-If you can find joy in the little things, in the process rather than just the finished product, then this will help.
+If you can find joy in the little things, in the process, rather than just the finished product, then this will help.
 Alan Watts provides a wonderful example of this: “we enter school, where everything is graded, and the “thing” is coming.
-So you go through school, perhaps you go to university, you get a job, [and still you think it’s coming, it’s coming, that great thing.
+So you go through school, perhaps you go to university, you get a job, [and still you think it”s coming, it”s coming, that great thing.
 That success.]
-But then in the middle of your life, you think “I’ve arrived, I’m there, [but] you don’t feel very different from what you’ve always felt.”
-You feel as if you have been cheated because we “thought of life by analogy with a journey, a pilgrimage, which had a serious purpose at the end…But we missed the whole point along the way.
+But then, in the middle of your life, you think “I”ve arrived, I”m there, [but] you don”t feel very different from what you”ve always felt.”
+You feel as if you have been cheated because we: “thought of life by analogy with a journey, a pilgrimage, which had a serious purpose at the end…But we missed the whole point along the way.
 It was a musical thing, and you were supposed to sing or dance while the music was being played.”

 So what can be done?
-An island paradise fits the bill, but it’s unrealistic.
+An island paradise fits the bill, but it”s unrealistic.
 However, this is something you can do, set aside some time for yourself.
 10 minutes, or an hour.
-You can also find a calm space either inside or outside that you can go to.
-Think of it like an invisible golden circle drawn inside the chaos of life.
+You can also find a calm space, either inside or outside, that you can go to.
+Think of it like an invisible golden circle, drawn inside the chaos of life.
 Here you can relax, and think of something that makes you happy, or do something that brings you joy.
 If you are unable to have the time alone, involve your children, or those around you.
 Explain to them why this certain thing makes you happy.
 Communication, as always, is the key.

 Change is not always a bad thing.
-I am sure deep down we know that things cannot go on as they are.
-There needs to be change, however, as we move forward, I feel it would be a mistake for any gender to imitate, and in so doing, repeat the mistakes of the past.
-To do that would be a vote for fear, a vote for isolation, and a vote segregation.
+I am sure, deep down, we know that things cannot go on as they are.
+There needs to be change, however, as we move forward, I feel it would be a mistake for any gender to imitate, and in so doing, repeat, the mistakes of the past.
+To do that would be a vote for fear, a vote for isolation, and a vote for segregation.